User Customizable and Robust Geo-Indistinguishability for Location Privacy: Introduction

 The main contributions of this work are as follows:

-\begin{itemize} \item We propose a Tree-based approach for specification of user policies.
-Such a tree-based approach improves the utility of location reporting as the number of locations in the obfuscation function is lower than traditional non-hierarchical approaches \cite{qiu2020location}.
-This representation of locations is also intuitive and easier to understand by users, and thus makes the specification of the policies (defined in the following) easier. \item We develop a novel method for generating obfuscation functions that is robust against removal of multiple locations/regions due to policy enforcement \item We develop a mechanism for enforcing policies and ensuring that the obfuscated location meets users privacy and utility needs \item We design framework with interactions between server side which performs computationally heavy tasks and user side which performs tasks involving real location data. \item We carry out a large set of experiments on a real dataset (Gowalla - social network based on user check-ins) to show the effectiveness of the framework. \end{itemize}
+\begin{itemize} \item We propose a tree-based approach to assist users in the specification of customization preferences.
+This improves the utility of location reporting as the number of locations in the obfuscation function is lower than traditional non-hierarchical approaches \cite{qiu2020location}. \item We present a customization preferences model which are expressed in the form of Boolean Predicates and are selectively shared with server for the purpose of generating obfuscation function.
+Our customization model is more expressive than the prior work for customization based on policy graphs~\cite{cao2020pglp}. \item We develop a novel method for generating obfuscation functions, that is \emph{robust} against user customization. \item We implement graph approximation to reduce the number of constraints and thus make optimization problem for obfuscation function generation efficient. \item We design a framework with interactions between an untrusted server which performs computationally heavy tasks and a user device which performs tasks involving real location data. \item We evaluate \systemName{} on a real dataset (Gowalla - social network based on user check-ins) to show the effectiveness of the framework w.r.t privacy, utility, and customization. \end{itemize}

 The rest of the paper is organized as follows.
-We introduce the TACO framework and describe the key concepts used in our work in Section~\ref{sect:background}.
+We introduce the \systemName{} framework and describe the key concepts used in our work in Section~\ref{sect:background}.
 In Section~\ref{sect:models}, we present the tree-based representation used in this work along with the policy model.
 In Section~\ref{sect:generating}, we describe in detail the generation of the customized and robust obfuscation function for each user.
 We present in Section~\ref{sect:architecture}, architecture of our framework and detail the control flow on the user and server side.
 In Section~\ref{sect:experiments}, we evaluate our approach on a real dataset and compare it against a baseline.
 In Section~\ref{sect:related_work} we go over the related work and we conclude the work by summarizing our contributions, and possible future extensions in Section~\ref{sect:conclusions}.